uggla/load-balancer-poc/README.md

 docker ps -f name=nginx | grep "nginx"
 ```

+## Active/active configuration with a round robin dns

 As mentioned above, to spread the load to 2 load balancers, a simple round robin dns can be configured.

 Each call to the internal-lb will be sent